-Perspective | My mother and her friends couldn’t get covid vaccine appointments so they turned to a stranger for help.
+Perspective | My mother and her friends couldn’t get coronavirus vaccine appointments, so they turned to a stranger for help.
 He’s 13.

 Ours is a far-flung family.
-We speculated on options to help: could my sister, a software engineer, take over using remote desktop control software?
+We speculated on options to help: Could my sister, a software engineer, take over using remote desktop control software?

 Then my mother called back to announce: "I got the first shot!"